flame-engine/flame/tutorials/2_sprite_animations_gestures/README.md

 ![Animation example](code/assets/images/running.png)

-Flame provides way for easily turning that sprite sheet into an animation, which we will see how in a few moments.
+Flame provides a way for easily turning that sprite sheet into an animation, which we will see how in a few moments.

 ## Hands on